Niche B2B Healthcare SaaS Case Study | Linkflow

 The biggest win: We doubled the number of form fills for people landing on their free trial page in a single test.
 From 9.5% to 20% conversion rate.

 We also ran tests on the homepage and other commercial pages, adding CTA blocks with their most compelling social proof.
-We weren’t surprised when their engagement rates increased.
+These updates helped improve engagement across key commercial pages.

 The Results